Our Team

 Board of Directors

-The Board of Directors is composed of dedicated individuals with extensive legal, scientific, and financial backgrounds.
+Our Board of Directors is composed of dedicated individuals with extensive legal, scientific, financial backgrounds.
+They oversee the Foundation’s direction and strategy and ensure that LDSFC continues to meet industry and ethical standards.

 Meet the Board of Directors: